Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — William Brown

-Jesus used monetary/ownership imagery to communicate this same concept to the religious rulers who were seeking to entrap Him concerning the payment of taxes.
+Jesus used monetary/ownership imagery to communicate this same concept to the religious rulers seeking to entrap Him.

 Then the Pharisees went and plotted how they might entangle Him in His talk.
 And they sent to Him their disciples with the Herodians, saying, “Teacher, we know that You are true, and teach the way of God in truth; nor do You care about anyone, for You do not regard the person of men.
 Tell us, therefore, what do You think?
 Is it lawful to pay taxes to Caesar, or not?”